Tunable Chiral Bound States in a Dimer Chain of Coupled Resonators: Single-photon Bound States

 When the TLE only couples to the resonator at the $0$th site, $A_{L}^{\kappa }/A_{R}^{\kappa }=e^{-ik_{0}}$.
 When TLE only couples to the resonator at the $1$th site, $A_{L}^{\kappa }/A_{R}^{\kappa }=e^{-ik_{0}+\kappa }$.
 In Fig.~\ref {fig3}, we have plotted the photonic probability distribution of the bound state I (a,d,g), III (b,e,h) and II (c,f,i).

-It can be found from Fig.~\ref{fig3}(a-f) that all the bound states are symmetry around the resonator.
-When the TLE only interacts with single resonator, the same mirror reflection symmetry of the dimer resonator energies and the TLE's energy under $a \rightarrow b $ and $ \Omega-\omega_{c} \rightarrow -(\Omega-\omega_{c})$ still can be found in panels (a-c) and (d-f) (e.g. Fig.~\ref{fig3}(a) and Fig.~\ref{fig3}(j)).
+It can be found from Fig.~\ref{fig3}(a-f) that all the bound states are symmetry about the symmetry axis $x_0$.
+For different coupling situations, the position of the symmetry axis $x_0$ is different.
+When the TLE only interacts with single resonator, the same mirror reflection symmetry of the dimer resonator energies and the TLE's energy under $a \rightarrow b $ and $ \Omega-\omega_{c} \rightarrow -(\Omega-\omega_{c})$ still can be found in panels (a-c) and (d-f) (e.g. Fig.~\ref{fig3}(a) and Fig.~\ref{fig3}(f)).
 However, when the TLE interacts with two adjacent resonators at one unit cell, the bound states no longer has the mirror reflection symmetry as shown in Fig.~\ref{fig3} (g-i).

 If the TLE is located at the middle of the unit cell at $j=0$, e.g. position $ x_{0}=l/4$, the line at the TLE's location divides the space into left- and right-hand side of the TLE.
 The photonic component of the bound state in Fig.~\ref {fig3}(g) are strongly localized at the right-hand side of the TLE, and that in Fig.~\ref{fig3}(h) mostly distributes to the left-hand side of the TLE, the asymmetry of the photonic probability on both side of the $x_0$ axis can also be found in Fig.~\ref{fig3}(i).
 According to the reflection symmetry in geometry, we introduce the chirality~\cite{NoriPRL126}